DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Urticaria in children can be either acute (often gone within hours to days) or chronic (lasting longer than 6 weeks).
 In children, acute urticaria is much more common than chronic urticaria.
 About 40% of children with acute urticaria also have angioedema .

 Weals are caused by a number of chemical mediators, such as histamine and cytokines, which are released from inflammatory cells, including mast cells.
-The mediators result in dilatation of blood vessels and leakage of fluid into surrounding tissues.
+The mediators result in the dilatation of blood vessels and leakage of fluid into surrounding tissues.
 This causes the redness and swelling noted in urticaria.

 Triggers of acute spontaneous urticaria can include: